Implement / Use

 - Expertise requires significant repetitive practice, so none of us are experts in every emergency.

-- Below, there’s a 10 minute video for leaders on why and how to implement Emergency Manuals.
+- Above, there’s a 10 minute video for leaders on why and how to implement Emergency Manuals.

 Recent research suggests that Emergency Manual (EM) use improves teamwork, facilitates coordination, decreases stress, and enables delivery of better patient care.
 The Stanford EM, and other similar tools, are used effectively in both clinical and educational settings:

 - Pre-event for ‘just in time’ review for at-risk patients